edgeslab/moral-frames-dataset/README.md

-## Dataset for "Detecting and Understanding Moral Biases in News [Shahid et al. ACL-NUSE'2020]"
+## Dataset for "Detecting and Understanding Moral Biases in News"

 News articles annotated with moral frames.